runpod/docs/docs/runpodctl/overview.md

 Before you can use RunPod CLI to manage resources from your local machine, you'll need to configure your [API key](/get-started/api-keys).
 You can create and manage API keys on the [RunPod account settings page](https://www.runpod.io/console/user/settings).

+After installing `runpodctl` on your local system, run this command to configure it with your API key:

 ```bash
 runpodctl config --apiKey [API_KEY]
 ```